Quick Answer

 • Free tier: Yes

-PandaDoc offers 4 pricing tiers: Free eSign, Essentials, Business, Enterprise.
+PandaDoc offers 4 pricing tiers: Free, Starter, Business, Enterprise.
 A free plan is available.
-Paid plans include Essentials at $35/user/month, Business at $65/user/month.
-The Essentials plan is general users and teams.
+Paid plans include Starter at $35/user/month, Business at $65/user/month.
+The Starter plan is teams quickly creating and signing forms and agreements.

 Compared to other contract management software, PandaDoc is positioned at the budget-friendly price point.